-This procedure is not the same as changing the password for wireless access.
-The label on the bottom of your router shows your unique wireless network name (SSID) and password for wireless access (see Label on page 10).
+Note: This procedure is not the same as changing the password for wireless access.
+The label on the bottom of your router shows your unique wireless network name (SSID) and password for wireless access (see Label on page 7).

-- To set the password for the user name admin: - 1.
-Select Advanced > Administration > Set Password to display the following screen:
+To set the password for the user name admin:

+1. Select ADVANCED > Administration > Set Password.